Our Focus:

 Supervised Visitation in South Carolina

 A type of visitation that could be implemented in South Carolina is "supervised visitation".
 This is when a neutral 3rd party supervises a parent’s visit with the child.
-These types of visitation orders are used in cases when 1) the child might not be safe in that parent’s care, and 2) it is still in the child’s best interest to have contact with that parent.
+These visitation orders are used when 1) the child might not be safe in that parent’s care, and 2) it is still in the child’s best interest to have contact with that parent.

 Oftentimes, there are costs associated with a supervised visitation since the 3rd parties or agencies that oversee the visit charge a fee.
 The parent who is under supervision will need to cover these expenses.